a-mt/gcp-cloud-sql-django/README.md

   Your active configuration is: [testing-cloudsql] testing-cloudsql-416715
   ```

-## Set a Cloud SQL for PostgreSQL instance

 * Create an instance:
   Go to [Cloud SQL instances](https://console.cloud.google.com/sql/instances) > Create instance > PostgreSQL (will take about 10 minutes to create it)